 - Villains disguising themselves as clergymen or nuns is a common tactic in the novels of J.T.
 Edson.
 Examples occur in The Remittance Kid, The Sheriff of Rockabye County and Diamonds, Emeralds, Cards and Colts.

 - Lin Chung dresses as an Anglican clergyman in The Castlemaine Murders to allow him to pass without comment in white society.
 Phryne Fisher finds the sight of him in clerical garb quite arousing.

-- In Doctor Who, the Master takes over the village of Devil's End as their charismatic new vicar, Mr. Magister.
+- The Master takes over the village of Devil's End as their charismatic new vicar, Mr. Magister.

 - The Meddling Monk isn't really a monk, either.